It's not a library. It's a simple pattern.

 Do you Mei-O?

 Meiosis is an architecture pattern to manage the data flow of your web applications.
 All you need is a simple stream library such as Flyd or Mithril Stream to implement the pattern.
+Or, you could implement the pattern yourself with just a few lines of code.
 You do not need anything else, not even Meiosis itself.
 Add your favourite virtual dom library (React, Mithril, Snabbdom, Inferno, Preact, etc.) and you are good to go.

-Meiosis is more about the approach to managing the data flow rather than about the code in the library.
-That being said, Meiosis does contain a simple event system that you may find useful.
-Further, Meiosis and be combined with Meiosis-Tracer to provide development-time tracing capabilities.
+Meiosis does provide code to be combined with Meiosis-Tracer during development.
 This is a nifty and useful tool to view what is going on in your application.
 You can trace back through snapshots of the model and see the changes in the UI.
 You can also change the model directly in the tool to see the resulting UI, and, if you are using events, simulate behaviour by triggering new events.

 For documentation please refer to the Meiosis Wiki.